ElArkk/jax-unirep/README.md

 for a fixed number of epochs
 while using a fixed learning rate, you should use the [`fit`][fitfunc] function instead.
+The `fit` function has further customization options, such as different batching strategies.
+Please see the function docstring for more information.

-You can find an example usage of both functions [here][exampleevotune].
+You can find an example usages of both `evotune` and `fit` [here][examples].

 If you want to pass a set of mLSTM and dense weights that were dumped in an earlier run,